 about how book authors would make up fake names, fake degrees and career paths in order to sell books with catchy topics and titles online.
 They tell a story of just one of many authors with fake names - one of which wrote a pretty unimpressive language book called Learn Spanish in 7 Days that sold well because she called herself an Polygot and Professional Language teacher.

-The rough part of being a Catfish victim is you don't get what you wanted or paid for; you can get bad or misleading information from a business; you get something that isn't close to 100% real; you get something fake.
+The rough part of being a Catfish victim is you don't get what you wanted or paid for; you can get bad or misleading information from a business; you get something that isn't close to 100% real: you get something fake.

 We all deserve to get credible information from a credible source when we need it.
 Especially when it comes to our well-being.